shamim0754/AlgorithmDatastructure/readme.md

 Applications of Trees
 Trees and their variants are an extremely useful data structure with lots of practical applications.

-Binary Search Trees(BSTs) are used to quickly check whether an element is present in a set or not.
 Heap is a kind of tree that is used for heifz used in modern routers to store routing information.
 Most popular databases use B-Trees and T-Trees, which are variants of the tree structure we learned above to store their data Compilers use a syntax tree to validate the syntax of every program you write.